maxammann/blog/content/posts/2019-04-13-crosscompiling-ros-raspbian.md

 Now run the compilation again like in [Compile Ros](#compile-ros)

-# Prepare a Raspbian image for production
+# Prepare a Raspbian image for Production

 You have compiled now everything in the Raspbian `sysroot` directory.
 You should resize the original Raspbian image now and install the dependencies there again.